joyent/conch-api/docs/modules/Conch::Controller::Build.md

 Chainable action that uses the `build_id_or_name` value provided in the stash (usually via the request URL) to look up a build, and stashes the query to get to it in `build_rs`.

-If `require_role` is provided, it is used as the minimum required role for the user to continue; otherwise the user must have the 'admin' role.
+If `require_role` is provided in the stash, it is used as the minimum required role for the user to continue; otherwise the user must have the 'admin' role.

 ### get